dexmach-deprecated/VMRoles/SQL2016AO/README.md

 Windows Azure Pack Gallery Resource

 ## Overview
-The SQL 2016 gallery resources enable a service provider to publish a gallery item for tenants to deploy either a workgroup based or an Active Directory Domain joined SQL 2016 virtual machine role on Windows Server 2012 R2.
-Additionally, the user may optionally supply a SQL Server product key (if a product key is not provided, the SQL Server will be configured in evaluation mode).
+The SQL 2016 Always On gallery resources enable a service provider to publish a gallery item for tenants to deploy two Active Directory Domain joined SQL 2016 Always On virtual machines on Windows Server 2012 R2.
+Additionally, the user may optionally supply a SQL Server product key (if a product key is not provided, the SQL Servers will be configured in evaluation mode).
 In order to publish the gallery resources as a gallery item, you must:
 - Import the resource extension package into System Center Virtual Machine Manager.
 - Ensure the virtual hard disks in SCVMM are properly prepared and have all the necessary properties set.
 - Import the resource definition package as a gallery item.
 - Make the gallery item public.
 - Add the gallery item to a plan.

+This VM Role comes in 3 editions:
+* NVGRE for Network virtualization.
+* VLAN Static for VLAN with Static IP Pool.
+* VLAN DHCP for VLAN with DHCP service.
+The service provider has to pick the edition which reflects the underlying Network setup.

 ##System Center Virtual Machine Manager
 In order to use a gallery resource, you must take the following actions in System Center Virtual Machine Manager.